Data-driven modeling of multivariate stochastic trajectories -- Application to water waves: Summary Discussion

 \section{Summary \& Discussion}

 This study has formulated and investigated a data-driven approach for the stochastic modeling of water waves in a given sea state, with the \derisk{} database serving as a case study.
 The illustrative examples focus on modeling water-entry stochastic trajectories.
 The kinematic variables considered are the slope of the free surface ($\sx$), the component of the fluid velocity normal to the free surface ($\un$), and the vertical Lagrangian acceleration of the fluid at the free surface ($\azLag$).
 The latter has been included to enforce a wave-breaking limit within the stochastic model.
+Nine representative sea states covering the \derisk{} parameter space were investigated.
+Detailed results on the stochastic trajectories and the distributions of selected response variables were presented for a strongly nonlinear sea state ($\#1$) and a weakly nonlinear sea state ($\#7$).
 As illustrated, the model can effectively simulate waves for a given sea state, reproducing both the bulk of the population and the extreme wave population.
 In particular, the model is able to capture the smooth transition from the bulk of the population to the class of extreme waves.
 This makes the approach potentially valuable for reliability analysis, for example, when investigating the probability distribution of loads induced by waves on a marine structure.

 The use of a simplified vine copula for the bulk of the distribution, combined with the Heffernan and Tawn (HT) approach for the multivariate tail, makes the model readily scalable in terms of dimensionality.
-In the illustrative examples, the stochastic model has a dimension of $10$ for sea state $\#3$ and $28$ for sea state $\#1$.
-The probability density function is discontinuous at the boundaries separating the different domains modeled by the HT approach and the vine copula approach.
-If this discontinuity is problematic for a particular application, the density can be smoothed using ad hoc smoothing functions across the boundaries (see, e.g., \cite{mackay_2020}).
-To limit the number of hyperparameters, the same threshold quantile was applied across all dimensions for modeling the multivariate tail.
-The predicted distributions of the response variables, together with samples of synthetic trajectories, were used as diagnostics to adjust this threshold.
 An alternative approach was proposed by Naveau et al. (2016) \cite{naveau_2016}, which models the distribution “continuously” without explicitly distinguishing between the bulk and the tail.
 This method is attractive due to its parsimony in parameters and the elimination of threshold selection.
 However, it has been demonstrated only for univariate \cite{naveau_2016} and bivariate distributions \cite{legrand_2023}, and it is not readily extendable to higher dimensions.